chiaolun/science_notes/pages/2025 spring physics lectures.md

 			  logseq.order-list-type:: number
 			- As they push on each other, their relative velocity goes down, until it reaches zero.
 At this point the two objects have the same absolute velocity as each other. logseq.order-list-type:: number
-			- The two objects begin to accelerate away from each other, and because the force is purely a function of the distance, the logseq.order-list-type:: number
+			- The two objects begin to accelerate away from each other, and because the force is purely a function of the distance, the two objects will eventually gain relative velocity -v, exactly opposite the direction of the logseq.order-list-type:: number
 - Classes
 	- [[2025-02-20 physics]]